AndersonMamede/AndersonMamede.github.io/_posts/2016-11-11-how-to-show-notifications-outside-the-browser.md

 * In order to send notification, you have to **ask user for permission** (if it hans't been granted yet).
 A method for requesting such permission is already included in this API.

-Now here is an example which uses Web Notifications API to show a notification when the "Test" button is clicked:
+Here is an example which uses Web Notifications API to show a notification when the "Test" button is clicked:
 <br>

 ```html